Jobs & Internships

 Beacon Press is owned and operated under the auspices of the Unitarian Universalist Association and is an equal opportunity employer.
 Beacon Press values a diverse workforce; people with disabilities, people of color, and those who identify as L/G/B/T/Q are strongly encouraged to apply.

-Editorial interns assist by performing tasks such as assessing and responding to manuscripts, proofreading, doing research, and developing readers’ guides for select titles.
-Interns have the opportunity to sit in on various meetings including editorial, marketing and all-staff and will work closely with a member of the editorial team.
+Editorial Intern: Editorial interns assist by performing tasks such as assessing and responding to manuscripts, proofreading, doing research, and developing readers’ guides for select titles.
+Interns have the opportunity to sit in on various meetings including editorial, marketing, and all-staff and will work closely with a member of the editorial team.

 Requirements: In selecting interns, we look for motivated applicants with a strong interest in publishing, a passion for social justice, and strong reading/writing and administrative skills.
-Familiarity with blogs and social media is a plus.
+Familiarity with current events and politics is a plus.
 Previous office experience and computer skills are helpful but not essential; a commitment to Beacon’s mission is required.